copleykj/meteor-shower/README.md

 ##Form description

-Mesasphere requires an object that describe the form and fields elements.
+Mesosphere requires an object that describe the form and fields elements.
 This section describes the different elements which can compose that description.

 ###Basics elements